-More often than not, a trademark search is going to reveal some prior registered marks or marks subject to a pending application that could potentially prevent the registration of your proposed mark.
+More often than not, a trademark search is going to reveal some prior registrations or pending applications for trademarks with shared elements that could potentially prevent the registration of your proposed mark.
 In fact, when you are searching, you should be searching broad enough to capture arguably problematic marks because at this stage in the branding process you want to be over inclusive.

 Whether a problem exists with your proposed mark is easy when the search reveals an identical or similar mark that is registered for identical or related goods or services.
-It is more difficult to assess a potential problem when you are dealing with marks on the periphery.
-In other words, those marks that may share an element of your proposed mark that is being used in connection with goods or services that are in the same general category as your goods or services, but are not identical or arguably related.
-Here are five questions to ask yourself when assessing these periphery marks:
+It is more difficult to assess a potential problem when the trademark search results include trademarks with shared elements and those trademarks are being used in connection with goods or services that are in the same general category as your goods or services, but are not identical or arguably related.
+Here are five questions to ask yourself when evaluating trademarks with shared elements:

-- How many of the periphery marks share the exact same element?
+- How many marks share the exact same element?
 The more marks sharing the same element suggests that your proposed mark is also capable of co-existing if the other element of your mark is different from the other marks in the search results.

 - Although in the same general category, is the nature or function of your goods or services different from the nature or function of the goods or services of the marks in the search results?
 There are inherent limitations in how goods or services are sold given the nature of good.
 For example, a lot of goods qualify as medical devices, but some are expensive and sold by direct sales to hospital administrators while the others are sold over the counter at CVS.